 Note: FISD has never released school and buses early due to the threat of weather; to do so is a major decision.
 Students are safe at school and we are concerned with sending students home without supervision in such conditions.
 Parents are always welcome to come get their children if they feel that is the best decision for them.
 Please, however, have a plan in place if circumstances did necessitate a release of secondary students at an earlier than normal time.
 If ever necessary, we would post this on our website and utilize our phone/email/text system and Twitter and Facebook accounts.

 The FISD school calendar reserves bad weather make-up days.
 Check the school calendar for make-up days.
 If no schools days are lost to bad weather these dates will be used as holidays.

 A/B Calendar Issues: If a day of school is missed for inclement weather, the next day high school students return to school will follow the A/B calendar as it is published.
 For example, if they miss school on Monday and it is an A day and students return to school on Tuesday, then that will remain a B day.
 When the missed day is made up, the missed A or B day of classes will be recovered at that time.

-Staff and students are advised to listen to local radio and television stations for current news about inclement weather school closings or delays of any nature.
-Announcements will be made on area radio and television stations including:
+Staff and students are advised to listen to local radio and television stations for announcements regarding inclement weather school closings or delays of any nature.